golfbauer/SH-Travel/README.md

 Now both applications run and are accessible via a browser.

-# Building production ready jar's
+# Building production ready war's
-If you want to build a production ready jar file which contains our compiled frontend application, then you have to run:
+If you want to build a production ready war file which contains our compiled frontend application, then you have to run:

 > gradle build -P full